Aleisha Anderson, L.Ac, Clinic Director

 Jonathan Anderson, Director of Operations

-Jonathan Anderson is the head of the corporate wellness program and business operations.
+Jonathan Anderson is the head of business operations.
 He has a Bachelor's degree in accounting and a Master's of Oriental Medicine degree.
 Jonathan has led a successful business career while studying traditional Chinese medicine.
 The experiences he gained as an accountant and Chief Operating Officer for a financial services company provide him with a unique perspective of corporate infrastructure and culture.
-Jonathan approaches corporate wellness needs with real experience as an operating officer in addition to his perspective as a holistic healthcare provider.

 Erin Highland, Health Coach & Yoga Instructor